 Christmas Eve at 11pm and Christmas morning at 9am at St Thomas.
 This is a different time to our regular Sunday services.

 A service is held at 9am on Good Friday (Reflection) and a celebration is held on Easter Sunday (Easter Day).

 A Paschal Meal is held in the hall on the Thursday evening before Easter (this is the day of the Passover, the day of the Last Supper).

 At Lent we celebrate with pancakes on Pancake Tuesday and with an early morning service on Ash Wednesday.

 Special occasions at Barnabas

-In addition to the service Christmas morning we also hold a Christmas service of Nine Readings and Carols at St Barnabas on the third (3rd) Sunday in December at 7pm.
+In addition to the service Christmas morning we also hold a Christmas service of Nine Readings and Carols at St Barnabas at 7pm in December on the third or fourth Sunday.

 ABOVE:St Barnabas Christmas Nine Readings and Carols service

 When John the Baptist said, “Look!
 There is the Lamb of God”, he is pointing to what will happen at the end when Jesus will go to Jerusalem for the last time.
 He is foretelling the day when Jesus will take on his shoulders, like the “Suffering Servant” in Isaiah 53, the sin of all humanity, and be punished cruelly to the point of death and he will not open his mouth to defend himself or to object.